How to Exit Python Program [4 Methods]

 Example:

-We will check whether the given number equals 100 or not without os._exit().
+We will check whether the given number equals 100 without os._exit().

 Code: